Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

       # chained commands.
 The agent blocks if blocking is enabled.
       # detect_chained_commands: true

+      # Tell the agent to detect when commands come directly
+      # from input.
+The agent blocks if blocking is enabled.
+      # detect_phased_commands: true

     # ==========================================================================
     # protect.rules.path-traversal
     # Use the following properties to configure